ka4ep/Lexical.Localization/docs/IAssetKeyNamePolicy/README.md

 /// <summary>
 /// Signal that the class can do conversions of <see cref="IAssetKey"/> and <see cref="String"/>.
 ///
-/// User of this interface should call <see cref="AssetKeyNamePolicyExtensions.BuildName(IAssetKeyNamePolicy, IAssetKey)"/>.
+/// User of this interface should use extensions methods
+/// <list type="bullet">
+/// <item><see cref="AssetKeyNamePolicyExtensions.BuildName(IAssetKeyNamePolicy, IAssetKey)"/></item>
+/// <item><see cref="AssetKeyNamePolicyExtensions.Parse(IAssetKeyNamePolicy, string, IAssetKey)"/></item>
+/// </list>
 ///
-/// Class that imlpements to this interface should implement one or both of the following interfaces:
+/// Class that implements to this interface should implement one or both of the following interfaces:
 ///  <see cref="IAssetKeyNameProvider"/>
 ///  <see cref="IAssetNamePattern"/>
 /// </summary>